 - Educate patients and health care providers on effective and safe drug use

 - Manage the medication use process including programs to promote patient safety

 - Competently and efficiently teach pharmacy students in both didactic and experiential settings

 Pharmacists completing this residency will be able to provide proficient, confident and compassionate pharmaceutical care in multiple patient environments.
 They will be accountable for promoting safe and effective drug usage and achieving optimal drug therapy outcomes as vital members of the healthcare team.
 These practitioners will exercise skill in educating other healthcare professionals, patients, and the community on drug therapy-related topics, and they will gain experience in conducting pharmacy practice-related research.
 They will be proficient in managing all segments of the medication use process.
 Furthermore, they will demonstrate professional maturity by developing and following a personal philosophy of practice and exhibiting commitment to the profession.
 Finally, experience gained during the residency will allow the pharmacist to effectively teach the concepts of pharmaceutical care to pharmacy students in both didactic and experiential situations.

 Hospital Pharmacy Practice (Orientation, 4-6 weeks, then longitudinal experience throughout residency year)

-Pharmacy Management (4 weeks, then longitudinal experience throughout residency year)
+Pharmacy Management (4 week block and longitudinal experience throughout residency year)

 General Pediatrics (4 weeks, Acute Care)

-Ambulatory Care Clinic (1 clinic, [including diabetes, anticoagulation, and hypertension management] longitudinal experience throughout residency year, 4-8 hours/every other week)
+Ambulatory Care Clinic (1 clinic, [including diabetes, anticoagulation, and hypertension management] longitudinal experience throughout residency year, 8 hours/every third week)

 Medication Safety (longitudinal experience for 4 months)